 “Captain Lewis, remember everything you say and do is being recorded!”
 Holroyd said.
 “I am finding you an exit route, please return and we’ll regroup!”

 Seven of the ten cameras were now switched off.
-Bennings had been disconnected when they brought him outside but the others were actively registering a lack of life signs and flatlining.
+Bennings had been disconnected when they brought him outside but the others were actively registering a lack of life signs.
 Holroyd could see through Lewis’ camera as he and the remaining two officers ignored him and headed into the stairwell instead.
 They were careful with their footing, probing each step to make sure they were solid.

 Moving forward was the only way, Lewis thought.
 He was ahead of the other two, gun raised.
 The Dali home was like some kind of funhouse of horrors and there was only one way to make it stop.
 He watched for signs of another pitfall or tripwires.
 The stairwell ascended into a lightless black that even the night vision goggles couldn’t penetrate yet.
 They did pick up on a set of grooves, however, to either side of the stairwell.
 Lewis stopped to run one gloved finger along one of the tracks.
 They were very thin, sloping down the walls to either side at about shoulder height.